University Alcohol Policy

 The use and sale of alcoholic beverages in University facilities on the Springfield campus is governed by this policy and Missouri state statute.
 The campus has been designated as alcohol free, and any proposed use or sale of alcoholic beverages outside of the parameters set forth in this policy must be approved in writing by the President of the University.
-Facility managers are responsible for the approval and supervision of the sale, distribution, and presence of alcohol within their facilities and the Athletic Development Office must maintain responsibility for the authorization and planning of tailgate functions within the following parameters:

 The sale of alcohol shall be by a state-licensed vendor that has a contractual relationship with the facility and/or the University.

 The possession and consumption of alcohol is currently associated with home football games at BearFest Village and University property south of Grand (Parking Lots 18, 22 and 24) (“designated lots”) under the auspices of the Athletics Department.
 BearFest Village shall be defined as the plaza area north of Plaster Stadium, extending west to the John Q. Hammons Fountain, to the northern edge of McDonald Arena and east to Carrington Hall, including the seating area south of Plaster Student Union, commonly referred to as the corral.
 Contingent upon prior approval from the President of the University, on an as-needed basis, alcohol may be consumed in areas other than at BearFest Village and/or the designated lots specified above.
 BearFest Village will be further distinguished by visible signage during operating hours.
-Expansion to other intercollegiate sports must be initiated by the Athletics Development Office and advance planning must include Safety and Transportation, Facilities Management, and the Office of Student Engagement.
+Expansion to other intercollegiate sports must be initiated by the Athletics Department and advance planning must include Safety and Transportation, Facilities Management, and the Office of Student Engagement.
 Tailgate functions are exclusively for the enjoyment of fans attending the home athletic event.
 They may include community groups and student organizations registered according to established guidelines as well as individuals, individual families, or other small groups.

 The following policies remain in effect for current and future tailgate functions in designated lots and in BearFest Village:

-There are a number of campus facilities that are frequently available for rental or the hosting of University special events, namely the Darr Agricultural Center, the Plaster Student Union, the Kentwood Hall Crystal Room, and the Meyer Alumni Center Hospitality Room.
-Groups and organizations that reserve University facilities for special events through Conference Services may request that the event catering include the service of beer and/or wine.
+There are a number of campus facilities that are frequently available for rental or the hosting of University special events, namely the Darr Agricultural Center, the Plaster Student Union, the Kentwood Hall Crystal Room, the Brick City Galleries, and the Plaster Free Enterprise Center.
+Groups and organizations that reserve University facilities for special events through Event and Meeting Services may request that the event catering include the service of beer and wine (no spirits).
 Such catering may only be performed by the University’s dining services provider.
 Requests for alcoholic beverage service will only be considered when access to the event is limited and can be carefully monitored for compliance with alcohol beverage laws and ordinances.

 JQH Arena (non-sporting events)

-The University’s contracted food and beverage vendor shall be responsible for application and maintenance of appropriate sales certificates as required by the city, state, etc. Only employees of the contracted vendor shall sell/serve beer and/or wine and shall be responsible for evaluation and verification of age and sobriety status for any party consuming or purchasing said items.
+The University’s contracted food and beverage vendor shall be responsible for application and maintenance of appropriate sales certificates as required by the city, state, etc. Only employees of the contracted vendor shall sell/serve beer, wine and spirits and shall be responsible for evaluation and verification of age and sobriety status for any party consuming or purchasing said items.

 Juanita K. Hammons Hall for the Performing Arts

-Subject to all applicable laws and regulations, the University’s contracted food and beverage vendor and/or vendors with approved picnic licenses for Juanita K. Hammons Hall shall, with the permission of the venue’s management, engage in the sale of wine and beer to patrons attending an event.
-Consumption of beer and wine shall be restricted to the general lobby areas and generally will not be permitted inside the auditorium.
+Subject to all applicable laws and regulations, the University’s contracted food and beverage vendor and/or vendors with approved picnic licenses for Juanita K. Hammons Hall shall, with the permission of the venue’s management, engage in the sale of beer, wine and spirits to patrons attending an event.
+Consumption of beer, wine and spirits shall be restricted to the building.
 Containers (sealed or unsealed) shall not be allowed to leave the permitted spaces or removed from the premises.
-The University shall not allow sales of beer and/or wine at University presented events featuring performances by University students.
-Typically, beer/wine service will be available only at events where the venue is leased by an outside promoter or select University presented events.
-In any case, the President of the institution shall be consulted regarding the appropriateness of beer/wine sales.
+The University shall not allow sales of beer, wine or spirits at University presented events featuring performances by University students.
+Typically, beer, wine and spirits service will be available only at events where the venue is leased by an outside promoter or select University presented events.
+Beer/wine/spirits may be served at private functions.

 Residence hall directors and assistant directors are uniquely situated on the University campus.
 The duties and responsibilities require that directors and assistant directors live in on campus apartments and these are their permanent residences.
 The 1993 Alcohol Policy Task Force recommended that these staff members be authorized to possess and consume alcohol in their apartments.
 The policy for the possession and consumption of alcohol by residence hall directors and assistant hall directors should be established by the Director of Residence Life, Housing and Dining Services, who is responsible for the direction and supervision of the Residence Life, Housing and Dining Services program.
 At a minimum, policies should require that alcohol is never consumed in the presence of a residence hall student or by anyone under the age of 21.

 Residents of Monroe Apartments, Sunvilla Tower and Kentwood Hall (and other residence halls approved by the Director of Residence Life, Housing and Dining Services and the President) are not prohibited from possession and consumption of alcohol in their apartments if they are above the legal drinking age pursuant to Missouri law.

 Revision of the Alcohol and Other Drug Abuse Prevention Program